Source-Connect 4 Facility and Dolby Atmos

 Requirements

-On the sending side, you will need to connect to the Atmos Renderer and request that any Atmos-relevant data is communicated to Source-Connect Facility using the Atmos I/O settings.
+On the sending side, you will need to connect to the Dolby Atmos Renderer and request that any Dolby Atmos-relevant data is communicated to Source-Connect Facility using the Atmos I/O settings.

 You will need a Pro Tools setup with audio signals and the corresponding Dolby or Avid panning plugins to send panning metadata real-time to your Renderer that will be transmitted to the remote party via Source-Connect.